bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Yeah, so the idea is that addresses, as our listeners will probably know, they're just a bunch of numbers and letters.
 They're effectively a number in the end.
 And you're manipulating these addresses, you're just creating addresses.
-Even though you don't have the private key, you're sending some coins to these And a special software can interpret these numbers and turn them into whatever data you want.
+Even though you don't have the private key, you're sending some coins to these and a special software can interpret these numbers and turn them into whatever data you want.

 Sjors Provoost: 00:04:33